10 Best Breastfeeding Tips

-“I thought I would breastfeed “if I could”.
-I had two very keen girlfriends who breastfed their babies and they were part of ABA.
-The best advice they gave me is “no matter what try the breast first”.
+“I had two very keen girlfriends who breastfed their babies and were part of the Australian Breastfeeding Association (ABA).
+The best advice they gave me is, “No matter what, try the breast first”.
 This simple statement and their friendship and through them my friendships with ABA is what helped create my breastfeeding community.
 A community which has been vital to my breastfeeding journey and growth as a mother and woman.” – Janelle Maree

-Breastfeeding Tips #7 – Remember You Are A Wonderful Mother No Matter What
+#7: Remember You’re A Wonderful Mother, No Matter What

-No matter how long you breastfed for, whether it was for one day, one week, one month or one year etc, it’s something to be proud of.
+No matter how long you breastfed for, whether it was for one day, one week, one month or one year, it’s something to be proud of.